efinite/utile.tools/README.md

 [![Total Downloads](https://cranlogs.r-pkg.org/badges/grand-total/utile.tools)](https://CRAN.R-project.org/package=utile.tools)

 ## Overview
-Tools for preparing and summarizing data for publication purposes.
-Includes functions for tabulating models, producing human-readable summary statistics from raw data, macros for calculating duration of time, and simplistic hypothesis testing tools.
+Tools for formatting and summarizing data for publication.

 ## Verbs
 ### Paste
-- `paste()` & `paste0`: The base functions with an added 'na.rm' parameter for nested NA removal.
-Default function behavior is identical to base counterparts.
+- `paste()` & `paste0()`: The base functions with an 'na.rm' parameter for nested NA removal.
-- `paste_freq()`: Pastes a human-readable frequency from count(able) data.
-Handily has methods for several types of data.
+- `paste_freq()`: Pastes a formatted frequency from count(able) data.
-- `paste_median()`: Pastes a human-readable median with inter-quartile range from numeric data.
+- `paste_median()`: Pastes a formatted median with inter-quartile range from numeric data.
-- `paste_mean()`: Pastes a human-readable mean with standard deviation from numeric data.
+- `paste_mean()`: Pastes a formatted mean with standard deviation from numeric data.
-- `paste_efs()`: Pastes a human-readable event-free-survival from a survfit object and a specified time point.
+- `paste_efs()`: Pastes a formatted event-free survival from a survfit object.
+- `paste_pval()`: Pastes a formatted p-value from a numeric.

 ### Calc
-- `calc_duration()`: Calculates the duration of time between two provided date objects.
-Essentially a macro of `lubridate::` functions with extra logic built in.
+- `calc_duration()`: Calculates the duration between two date objects.
+This is a macro of `lubridate::` functions with additional logic.
-- `calc_chunks()`: Calculates mapped "chunk" indices for a data object given a specified chunk size (e.g. number of rows in a tibble).
+- `calc_chunks()`: Calculates mapped "chunk" indices for a data object given a specified chunk size (e.g. number of rows in a data.frame).

 ### Test
-- `test_hypothesis()`: Retrieves a p-value from null hypothesis testing of stratified continuous or categorical data.
-Provides parametric and non-parametric testing options (see docs).
+- `test_hypothesis()`: Facilitates null hypothesis testing of continuous or nominal data and returns a list containing test results.

 ### Chunk
 - `chunk_data_()`: Creates a factory function which returns chunks of a given data object (table, vector) with successive function calls.